 When your car is making a strange noise, it’s typically a sign that something is wrong and you need to see a mechanic.
 The same goes for heating systems – and the earlier you address a problem, the better.
-As a homeowner, it’s important to tune in to strange noises – from clanging, banging, squeaking and chirping – to properly maintain the underpinnings of your home.
+As a homeowner, it’s important to tune in to strange noises – from clanging, banging, squeaking, and chirping – to properly maintain the underpinnings of your Coastal Maine or New Hampshire home.

 Different types of noises correlate to different problems.
 Also, different types of heating systems produce different issues.
 Know what type of system your home employs and listen carefully to what your heating system is telling you.
 If possible, record when your heating system is making noise and what those noises are.
 That way, you can provide comprehensive information when speaking to an HVAC technician.

-Let’s explore some issues that are often the root causes of a heating system making noise.
+Let’s explore some issues that are often the root causes of a heating system or furnace making noise.

-Dirty furnace burners.
-If you hear a loud popping or banging noise after your furnace, turn off your heating system and immediately call an HVAC technician.
+If you hear a loud popping or banging noise from your furnace, turn off your heating system and immediately call an HVAC technician.
 When dirt builds up on furnace burners, it can cause a delay in the ignition, which then leads to small explosions in the heat exchanger.
 This is a dangerous problem and often an expensive repair.